Saturday, August 1 to Thursday, September 3, 2020 (4.5 weeks)

 - Among the many summer events in Siena, the most famous is the Palio, a spectacular bareback horse race preceded by colourful, historic parades and festas, culminating in one of the oldest and largest street parties in Italy.

-To help students become familiar with the city, the program includes a walking tour of the old quarter of Siena, as well as a Contrada meal (including performances by traditional Sienese musicians).
+To help students become familiar with the city, the program includes a walking tour of the old quarter of Siena, as well as a Contrada dinner (including performances by traditional Sienese musicians).
 Participation in the program can also include a number of additional extra-curricular events.
 In the past, students have enjoyed wine tasting at the Enoteca Italiana, music at the Chigiana Festival, a night at the opera in Verona, thermal baths, cooking lessons and dancing and dining at Contrada parties.
 Students can also choose to participate in a “survival Italian” language tutorial.

 Accommodation and meals